milena-771/simple-cli-java/README.md

 <h3>How does a CLI work ?</h3>

-A command interpreter is a way to interact with the system with **text-based commands only.** While there are several command-line interpreters, they do not work the same way.
+A command interpreter is a way to interact with the system with **text-based commands only.**<br>
+While there are several command-line interpreters, they do not work the same way.<br>
-This is because command lines are **based on the syntax of the programming language** that we are using.
+This is because command lines are **based on the syntax of the programming language** that we are using.<br>
 Thus, a command that works on a CLI on one system may **not work the same way in other systems.**

 <h3>What is a command line ?</h3>

-The command line is a blank line and cursor on the screen, allowing the user **to type in instructions for immediate execution.**
+- The command line is a blank line and cursor on the screen, allowing the user **to type in instructions for immediate execution.**
-Commands can be executed **one at a time by typing the command and pressing Enter.** They can also be executed as a group, in which case the commands are typed into **a "batch" or "script" file.**
+- Commands can be executed **one at a time by typing the command and pressing Enter.**
-The file name is typed on the command line, and pressing Enter causes **each command to be executed in order.**
+- They can also be executed as a group, in which case the commands are typed into **a "batch" or "script" file.** The file name is typed on the command line, and pressing Enter causes **each command to be executed in order.**

 <h3>Resources</h3>
 https://www.tutorialspoint.com/command-line-interpreters<br>